 Capture mode : A capture mode is a preset configuration that defines how the camera captures images.
 When you change the capture mode, it can affect many other settings, such as view areas and privacy masks.

-Mounting position : The orientation of the image can change depending on how you mount the camera.
-Power line frequency : To minimize image flicker, select the frequency your region uses.
+Mounting position 🙂 : The orientation of the image can change depending on how you mount the camera.

+Power line frequency: To minimize image flicker, select the frequency your region uses.
 The American regions usually use 60 Hz.
 The rest of the world mostly uses 50 Hz.
-If you're not sure of your region's power line frequency, check with the local authorities. you're not su're of you'r region's power nne frequency, cheek with the local authorities.
-Zoom: Use the slider to adjust the zoom level.Autofocus after zooming: Turn on to enable autofocus after zooming.Focus: Use the slider to manually set the focus.AF: Click to make the camera focus on the selected area.
+If you're not sure of your region's power line frequency, check with the local authorities.

+Zoom : Use the slider to adjust the zoom level.
+Autofocus after zooming : Turn on to enable autofocus after zooming.
+Focus: Use the slider to manually set the focus.
+Autofocus: Click to make the camera focus on the selected area.
 If you don't select an autofocus area, the camera focuses on the entire scene.
-Autofocus area: Click to show the autofocus area.
-This area should include the area of interest.
-Reset focus: Click to make the focus return to its original position.
+Autofocus area: Click to make the focus return to its original position.
+Note